2013 RAA | Frequently Asked Questions

 Section 3.12 of the RAA requires me to maintain written agreements with my resellers.
 Would a digital signature be okay for this requirement?

 The answer to this question depends on the law of the registrar's jurisdiction.
-If, for example, the registrar's jurisdiction recognizes digital signatures as legally enforceable, a digital signature would be okay for this requirement of the RAA.
+If, for example, the registrar's jurisdiction recognizes digital signatures as legally enforceable, a digital signature would be acceptable for this requirement of the RAA.

 Section 3.12.6 provides that I must use "commercially reasonable efforts" to enforce reseller compliance.
 Can you provide an example of commercially reasonable efforts?